 Some people find that going to therapy helps their depression, others find that exercise and physical activity helps.
 Regardless of what works for other people, you should talk to a doctor if you suspect that you have depression.

 Do you want to learn more about mental health?
-We have a lot of helpful content on our website.
+You can seek the help of a reputed psychologist or psychiatrist.
+We also have a lot of helpful content on our website.
 Be sure to browse our articles so you can learn more about the mental health topics that matter the most to you.